- Books, Literature, and Writing»

 He slipped into a doze thinking of five wonderful weeks of royal treatment, blocking out Eva and his child, replacing them with great plates of food and goblets of drink and beautiful clothing...

-When the plane landed, he emerged refreshed, happy, ready to be treated like a King.
+When the plane landed, he emerged refreshed, happy, ready to be treated like

 He expected Eva to do everything to please him.

 Considering Max was over a year old, and eating, he didn't expect Eva was still the milk jug, but she was.

 Unlike his last visit, Jeremy was called upon to engage in sexual relations, which was hard and getting harder because Eva was so unattractive to him and smelled